Vincit/fastest-tester/README.md

       platformName: 'Android',
       platformVersion: '6.0',

-      // Name of the android virtual device (if using emulator).
+      // Name of the android virtual device.
+This is only needed if you want
+      // Fastest to start the emulator in case it's not running.
       avdName: 'Sony_xperia_z5_compact_API_23',
       // The android emulator device name.
       deviceName: 'emulator-5554'